 All in all, I think that's what I would consider a pretty positive outcome and I would definitely keep using Modafinil.

-Maybe I will do something similar in a near future, so stay tuned 🙂
+Maybe I will do something similar in the near future, so stay tuned 🙂